Liturgy of the Passion

 As Mark has already repeatedly done, it is the loyalty of the women which becomes the trustworthy source of our faith.
 It is their loyalty that provides us with the hint at the end of Chapter 15 that this is not the end of the story of Jesus.

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see link below, pages 207-218.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Synoptic Gospels, pages 207-218; and the writings of Amy-Jill Levine, et. al. See below.

 * Link to Amazon.com Bibliography for Bruce J. Malina and Richard Rohrbaugh, Social Science Commentary on ...
 The Synoptic Gospels; The Gospel of John; The Book of Acts; The Letters of Paul; The Book of Revelation; and others.